dedsecurity/dedsecurity-framework/README.md

 - wifi.py is a software that obtains the wifi passwords saved on the computer

+# Usage remote
+run the remotelinux.py or remotewindows.py
+and run on terminal "nc -l -p 888 -v"

 ## Contributing
 Feel free to submitting pull requests to us.